stonedtroll/maleficar-manoeuvres/README.md

 ### Visual Feedback
 - **Facing Arcs**: Display token facing direction and field of view.
 - **Token Boundaries**: Visual representation of token collision boundaries.
+- **Obstacle Indicator**: While dragging, highlight the first token that would obstruct movement in real time.

 ## Usage
 - Hold 'm' to display token boundaries and facing arcs.